Studio – Water environments and landscape architecture

 The course gives 15 credits of skill training.

 Formats and requirements for examinationApproved project work in groups with certain individual exercise assignments within the project work and approved written individual examination as well as approved participation in compulsory study visits.
+If a student fails a test, the examiner may give the student a supplementary assignment, provided this is possible and there is reason to do so.

 - If the student fails a test, the examiner may give the student a supplementary assignment, provided this is possible and there is reason to do so.